MIRTK/BAtCh/README.md

 **$dagdir/main.dag** to HTCondor using **condor_submit_dag**.
-However, as the DAGMan job will run for a long time which requires the periodic renewal of the obtained Kerberos v5 ticket granting ticket (TGT) used to authenticate with HTCondor which allows DAGMan to submit pending jobs of the workflow, it is recommended to execute the **runme** script instead.
-This script will obtain a valid Kerberos ticket and copy the ticket cache to **etc/krb5cc**.
-It overrides the DAGMan generated HTCondor submit script to use a shell script as executable which runs **condor_dagman** using **krenew** instead.
+However, as the DAGMan job will run for a long time which requires the periodic renewal of the obtained Kerberos v5 ticket granting ticket (TGT) used to authenticate with HTCondor such that DAGMan can submit pending jobs of the workflow, it is recommended to execute the **runme** script instead.
+This script will replace the condor_dagman executable by a Bash script named **dagman** which runs condor_dagman as background job and periodically reinitializes the Kerberos ticket cache using kinit.
+It therefore requires the password of the user who runs DAGMan.
+The runme script therefore queries for this password and writes it (plain text!) to the Bash script.
+To circumvent exposure of the password, the executable Bash script is made read and executable only by the user who executed the runme script.
+An alternative approach uses **krenew** which does not require a user password to be available to the dagman script, but is only suitable if the maximum renewable lifetime of the TGT is longer than the expected runtime of the DAGMan job.
+At the moment, this is not the case at DoC where the maximum lifetime is only 10 hours.

 ```shell
 ./runme
 ```

-**TODO:** The renewal of the Kerberos ticket still does not work and the DAGMan
-          job fails to submit pending jobs when it is running longer than the expiration/life time of the Kerberos ticket obtained when submitting the DAGMan job.

 The transformations computed during the atlas construction are written to subdirectories within the configured **dofdir** (default: **../dofs**) and the